 In addition to passing the CMGA Comprehensive Examination, to be eligible for the CMGA designation candidates must either hold a Chartered Insurance professional (CIP) designation or show that they have a minimum of two years' experience in a P&C insurance related role.
 Proof of experience can be provided after the exam is written.

 To register for your exam please contact Member Services at 1-866-362-8585.

 For exam fees, click here.

-Final examinations are held every month at a specific date.
-Once you are registered to write the exam, you can select a date and time that works for you during the dates below.
+Final examinations are held twice a year on a specific date.
+Once you are registered to write the exam, you can select the date and time that works for you.

 ||Deadline to Register/Book

 ||Rescheduling/Transfer Deadline (no charge) - 24 hours before